BadriVP/Fst_assign/README.md

 # Fst_assign
-This is created to upload assignments and codes.
+This has been created to upload assignments and codes.